uclaacm/la-hacks-19-react-workshop/README.md

   }
 }
 ```
+We put `tweets` and `lists` inside `render()` because they are local variables of that function.

-`map` is a function of array.
+`map` is a function of arrays.
 It iterates through the array `tweets`,
-and form a new array with each element defined by the function we passed to `map`.
+and forms a new array with each element defined by the function we passed to `map`.
 In this case, we passed in `(text) => <Tweet tweet={text} />`.
-`text` represents each elements.
+`text` represents each element.
-It returns a `Tweet` component with `tweet` set to `text`.
+It returns a `Tweet` component with the `tweet` attribute set to `text`.

 This was the __reuse__ part of React.
-We reuse the component `Tweet` without worrying the structure inside `Tweet`.
+We reuse the component `Tweet` without worrying about the structure inside `Tweet`.

 ### State